ggandor/lightspeed.nvim/README.md

 - optionally turn on "full-inclusive" mode (moves the cursor to the end of the match)
 - enter 1st character of the search pattern (might short-circuit after this, if the character is unique in the search direction)
+- _the "beacons" are lit at this point; all potential matches are labeled (char1 + ?)_
 - enter 2nd character of the search pattern (might short-circuit after this, if there is only one match), or the label character, if the target is [shortcutable](https://github.com/ggandor/lightspeed.nvim#shortcuts).
+- _certain beacons are extinguished; only char1 + char2 matches remain_
-- optionally cycle through the groups of targets that can be labeled at once
+- optionally cycle through the groups of matches that can be labeled at once
 - choose a labeled target to jump to (in the current group)

+In Operator-pending mode the search is invoked with `z`/`Z`, acknowledging that "surround" plugins may benefit even more from being able to use `s`/`S` then.

 #### 1-character search

-`f`, `F`, `t`, `T` work as their native counterparts, but are not limited to the current line.
-In Normal and Visual mode, the motion can be repeated via pressing the same key (`f` for `f`, etc.) or one of the others (changing the direction or the inclusiveness on the fly) - this "instant-repeat" mode is active until you type any other character.
-(If you want to keep using `;` and `,` to trigger repeat, you can configure that manually - see
+Lightspeed also overrides the native `f`/`F`/`t`/`T` motions with enhanced versions that work over multiple lines.
+In Normal and Visual mode, the motions can be repeated by pressing the same key again (`f` for `f`, etc.), or one of the others (changing the direction or inclusiveness on the fly).
+This "instant-repeat" mode is active until you type any other character.

-`:h lightspeed-custom-ft-repeat-mappings`.)
+`;` and `,` are not utilized by the plugin anymore - you are free to remap them to more useful things (`:` and `localleader` are great contenders).
+If you are too used to the native Vim way, and want to keep using them to trigger repeat, you can configure that manually - see `:h lightspeed-custom-ft-repeat-mappings`.

 #### Repeating motions